zoekirsh/js-rails-as-api-custom-json-rendering-using-rails/README.md

 ```

 Alternatively, rather than specifically listing every key we want to include, we
-could also exclude particular content using `except:`, like so:
+could also exclude particular content using the `except:` option, like so:

 ```ruby
 def index